 Studies show that 57% of candidates prefer live video interviews.

 Some of the largest organizations like Apple, Twitter, Google, and Facebook have taken this cue and have all implemented video interviewing as a part of their recruitment strategies to attract the brightest talent.
 Expect more companies to follow suit as the competition for talent becomes even more fierce in 2020.

 With the help of video, you can form a more authentic relationship with candidates, meeting them where they already are: online.
 And because these video chats can happen anywhere, you’ll simultaneously reduce the scheduling burden placed on all parties.

 At Turazo, we help companies attract and nurture early-career talent by connecting their prospects with their employees for one-on-one video conversations.
 It is through these 1:1 connections that we believe true relationships are built.
-See what our users are saying about the networks they are involved in.

 4. Hiring for Diversity and Inclusion

 Creating an ongoing pipeline of diverse talent, including women, people of color, disabled persons, and LGBTQ employees, will continue to be a top priority for talent acquisition leaders in 2020.
 When it comes to recruiting and hiring, the perception of a company’s diversity and inclusion practices matter.
 In fact, when deciding between job offers, 67% of job seekers consider diversity and inclusion a vital factor when deciding to accept a job offer.